Cinematographic Territories

 From stage to screen: films that creates an echo with the Festival play's and carry their stories further.

-• Wagner Moura, actor in Un procès – après l’ennemi du peuple and winner of the Best Actor Award at the 2025 Cannes Film Festival and the 2026 Golden Globe for Best Actor for The Secret Agent by Kleber Mendonça Filho, will present a film that extends the political themes of the show onto the big screen, followed by a discussion with the audience.
+• Wagner Moura – actor in Un procès and winner of the Best Actor Award at the 2025 Cannes Film Festival and the 2026 Golden Globe for Best Actor for The Secret Agent by Kleber Mendonça Filho – will present his own movie Marighella, a breathtaking biopic of Carlos Marighella, a Brazilian Marxist politician, poet and activist who was assassinated by the military dictatorship in 1969.

 • Tiphaine Raffier will continue to explore the themes of her show L’Hors-présence through a discussion centred on Mike Flanagan’s film Life of Chuck.

-• Daria Deflorian will explore the questions raised by Che dolore terribile è l’amore through the screening of Viaggio a Jeju, a short film made from footage shot during the trip to Jeju for the creation of the show by Andrea Pizzalis and Nikolai Palmieri, as well as Siamo qui per provare by Jacopo Quadri and Greta De Lazzaris, followed by a discussion.
+• Daria Deflorian will explore the questions raised by Che dolore terribile è l’amore through her film programme composed of Viaggio a Jeju, a short film made from footage shot during the trip to Jeju for the creation of the show by Andrea Pizzalis and Nikolai Palmieri, as well as Siamo qui per provare by Jacopo Quadri and Greta De Lazzaris.

-• Jaram Lee will present The World of Love as an echo of his show Snow, snow, snow, creating a dialogue between stage and screen, between performance and image.
+• Lee Jaram will present Yoon Ga-eun's The World of Love as an echo of her show Snow, snow, snow, creating a dialogue between stage and screen, between performance and image.

 • In the festival’s final week, Marion Siéfert and Matthieu Bareyre will open the doors to their film club ‘In Da Bunker’: an opportunity to discover films that resonate with Bunker’s creative vision.